Rudolfisky/Creative-Technology-2022/Projects/Client project.md

 Answers to these questions would not only strengthen our concept, but also prove to be useful for information gathering.
 After having done the "[What Technology should we use to implement our concept?](https://1drv.ms/u/s!AhghFEyrhlMEkZUgffxx-lcGZYmFyw?e=enbb0z)" literature  and available product research, Me and my group mates came together to discus our findings and define our requirements ([Defining our concept and impact](https://1drv.ms/u/s!AhghFEyrhlMEkZUgffxx-lcGZYmFyw?e=enbb0z)).

-During this sprint we also started working on interactive prototypes. we started of by researching, creating designs, refining them into prototypes, and repeating [this process](https://1drv.ms/u/s!AhghFEyrhlMEkZUgffxx-lcGZYmFyw?e=enbb0z).
+During this sprint we also started working on interactive prototypes.
+We started of by researching, creating designs, refining them into prototypes, and repeating [this process](https://1drv.ms/u/s!AhghFEyrhlMEkZUgffxx-lcGZYmFyw?e=enbb0z).
+I focused on creating an intuitive way to access the scanning functionality.
+Whilst testing, I did some testing regarding the "contextual awareness" idea GJ brought up.
+I tested this at the start of my second prototypes user tests.
+Every tester was excited about this idea, maybe even more so then the actual concept.

 <br/>
 <br/>